History of Asbestos, Pt. 2: Asbestos in the Middle Ages

 Often one to refute the marvelous claims of other travelers, Polo wanted a more realistic explanation, so he sought out the material’s origins.

-It’s reported Marco Polo visited an asbestos mine in China to disprove claims that asbestos came from the hair of a lizard and was, in fact, a naturally occurring mineral.
+It’s reported that Marco Polo visited an asbestos mine in China to disprove claims that asbestos came from the hair of a lizard and was, in fact, a naturally occurring mineral.

 Nonetheless, these murky anecdotes about magical lizards lasted until the Age of Enlightenment and Scientific Revolution.